 One can well ask whether the viewer is manipulating the art, or the artist is manipulating the viewer.
 Most art is successful to the extent that it violates existing parameters.
 It does something new while preserving enough of the familiar old forms to speak a language its viewers understand.
 Parameterized art may allow the original creator to go beyond normal boundaries, but it does not invite the viewer into the same endeavor.
 So the viewer is not a collaborator; not an artist at a level equal to the original creator.
 The viewer is just part of the artwork.

 Any artwork that withholds part of its software from the collaborators—and this goes for games as well—fails to elevate the collaborators to the true level of artist.
-They are even less empowered than the students copying a master's work in a fine artist's studio.
+They are even less empowered than the students who copy a master’s work in a fine artist’s studio.

-Movie-goers were exposed to newsreels in the movie theaters before television became ubiquitous, and later, packaged news became a staple of television.
+Movie-goers were exposed to newsreels in the movie theaters before television became ubiquitous.
+Later on, packaged news became a staple of television.
 The editor of each news segment shaped it to his agenda, and the viewer could do little but react—even to regard it dispassionately and analyze it was a feat too demanding for most viewers.
 It would have been inconceivable for a viewer to chop up and remix a broadcast and then release his own version for the amusement or consideration of his fellow viewers, as dozens of Germans have done recently with video broadcasts of Chancellor Angela Merkel.

 Most likely, the altered broadcasts of Chancellor Merkel are formally illegal.
-As parodies, they may just barely escape the charge of copyright violation.
+As parodies, they may just barely escape the charge of copyright violation and perhaps even of libel.
 But they are probably violations of the Rome convention mentioned earlier in the article, which requires anyone rebroadcasting material to get permission from the original broadcaster.
 This dilemma illustrates the kind of legal encumbrances that could prevent us from taking advantage of the technical developments in modern media.

 Topical art is sure to infringe on copyrighted work (and possibly trademarks) at some point.
 The human impetus to reflect the most important elements of current life in art—the characteristic of the new art that I have called "topical"—routinely leads to incorporating material covered by copyright or trademarks.
 The draconian extent of modern copyright legislation then comes into a head-to-head collision with innovative media, as it has already with music sampling.

-We have to find ways to relax the copyright regime in order to make the field safe for new ventures.
+The Internet urgently awaits revision of the international copyright regime to provide safe passage for new ventures.
 But the attractions of copyright—one of the few monopolies guaranteed by the state—are so powerful that well-heeled beneficiaries will fight to the death to keep it in place.

 Some protections for author's rights could be found in existing law even if copyright disappeared overnight.
 As a model, the Convention for the Protection of Producers of Phonograms Against Unauthorized Duplication of their Phonograms (Geneva 1971) allows governments to use unfair compensation laws as an alternative to copyright in order to prevent unauthorized duplication and distribution.